ISO 27001 – Information Security

 Most businesses become ISO 9001 certified first as this establishes quality management systems that can be developed to incorporate data security – a key component of quality management.
 As ISO/IEC 27001 was designed with a standardised Annex SL structure, this means it fits effortlessly into other ISOs and has many overlapping clauses.
 This ease of use eliminates the need for multiple unnecessary checks, updates, and audits across management systems as everything fits together nicely.

 A benefit of any ISO is the focus on continually bettering the way you work.
 This is particularly useful for ISO/IEC 27001 due to the ever-changing nature of cybersecurity.
 Through gaining this certification, you can be reassured that you have the capabilities and resources to tackle any incoming legal or technological updates and obligations.

 - Establishes trust

-ISO/IEC 27001 is an international badge of quality and will automatically establish confidence in your clients and customers that your data security practices are world class and externally assured.
-It will help you win new business by keeping you ahead of other organisations that are not certified, opening you up to new industries and contracts.
+ISO/IEC 27001 is an international bade of quality and will automatically establish confidence in your clients and customers that your data security practices are world class and externally assured.
+It will help you win new business by keeping you ahead of other organisations that are not certified, opening you up to new industries and contacts.